-- Quizzes, usually given without warning, cannot be made up. - Exercises cannot be made up. - Feedback explanations are missed.
-Feedback is important in my classes because my assignments often ask you to think outside the box and students might not understand the assignment well the first time around. - Last minute changes to instructions or schedules or explanation of them are sometimes given in class and will not be repeated via email or, probably, during office hours. - Video material is usually screened only in class and usually is not available online. - · Peer discussions and peer reviews are missed - Lectures, if given, do not review or summarize material.
-They will provide focus or interpretation or additional detail that is not available elsewhere. - Attendance records matter for the course grade. - Support for your group matters for the course grade.
+- Quizzes (Q), usually given without warning, cannot be made up. - Exercises (EX) cannot be made up. - Feedback explanations are missed.
+Feedback is important in my classes because my assignments often ask you to think outside the box and students might not understand the assignment well the first time around. - Last minute changes to instructions or schedules or explanation of them are sometimes given in class and will not be repeated via email or, probably, during office hours. - Video material is usually screened only in class and usually is not available online. - · Peer discussions and peer reviews (PEER) are missed - Lectures, if given, do not review or summarize material.
+They will provide focus or interpretation or additional detail that is not available elsewhere. - Attendance (ATTEND) records affect the course grade. - How you have or have not supported for your group affects the course grade.

 4.2.
-Partial attendance score
+When not well